 Hearing (loss) might influence three of these factors directly, namely parentchild interaction and speech input, auditory speech processing, and internal feedback (see section 3.4.1).
 On the other hand, as discussed in section 3.4.2 it is possible that the vocalizations also have an influence on these aspects of development.
 Few or abnormal types of vocalizations might affect the development of physiology, neurology and maybe cognition.
 Therefore, hearing might influence the vocalization development via these aspects indirectly.
 We expect no influence from hearing (loss) on anatomy.
 Figure 3.3 presents a model of our expectations of the way hearing affects the vocalization stages.
 The direct effects of hearing on the factors are displayed with a bold arrow, while the indirect effects are shown with a dashed arrow.
-Plausible effects from hearing on the stages are shown with a dark grey cell, the unsure effects are light gray and no effect is displayed white.
+Plausible effects are light gray and no effect is displayed white.